-With the Scoobe3D you can save 40 to 60 percent time, depending on the industry.
-However, if you use the 3D scanner Artec Eva, you save only 25 percent of your time.
+With the Scoobe3D you can save 40 to 60 percent of your time, depending on the industry.
+If you use the 3D scanner Artec Eva, on the other hand, you save only 25 percent of your time.

 So the average value of your time saving with the Scoobe3D is 50 percent.
-Therefore we recommend that you enter the average value 0.5 in the table.
+We therefore recommend that you enter the average value of 0.5 in the table.

 Finally, you add the hourly wage that your responsible employee receives for working on the 3D model to the table.